Madhusudan Law University

-Madhusudan Law University formerly MS Law College is the oldest Law Institute and affiliating University of the State of Odisha.
-The college is situated at Municipal Colony in Cuttack in the Indian state of Odisha.
+Madhusudan Law University formerly Madhusudan Law College is the oldest legal education institution (now a university) of the state of Odisha, India.
+The college is situated at Municipal Colony in Cuttack in Odisha.
 It offers 3 years LL.B.(Hons.), 5 years Integrated B.A., LL.B.(Hons) and 2 years LL.M. course approved from Bar Council of India (BCI).

 History

 In 1869 the law course was introduced in the Ravenshaw Collegiate School, Cuttack. thereafter it continued in the Ravenshaw College.
 That time the Bachelor of Law course was under the University of Calcutta and after the foundation of Utkal University in 1943 the Madhusudan Law College was also established in the same year.
 This college is named after National Leader and politician Madhusudan Das.

 From 28 April 2021 all government and private law colleges of Odisha, other than constituent law colleges will be affiliated under Madhusudan Law University.